 15 Critical Cyber Security Tips for Business

-Cyber criminals will target any business that leaves itself exposed and a successful cyber attack can have a devastating effect on your business.
-It's terrible for your reputation, for your brand, and for your customers.
-At the very least, you'll be embarrassed, and at worst, severe financial repercussions could shut your business down.
+Cyber criminals will target any business that leaves itself unprotected and a successful cyber-attack can have a devastating effect on your business.
+It can be terrible for your reputation, your brand, and your customers.
+At the very least, it could be embarrassing, and at worst, severe financial repercussions could shut your business down.

-Cyber security attacks should not be taken lightly.
-They’re concerning and for good reason - the threat to your business is real.
-And the reality is that many data breaches happen because a business has left the front door open when it comes to their technology.
+They’re concerning and the threat to your business is real.
+The reality is many data breaches happen because a business has left the front door open when it comes to their technology.

-But the good news is there are things you can do in your organisation to keep the door locked on your data.
+But there are cyber security measures your organisation can put in place to keep the door locked on your data.

 Here are our top 15 cyber security tips for small business owners:

 Proper password management is one of the most important processes you can implement in your business right now.
-Here are some helpful tips for maintaining proper passwords:
+Here are some helpful tips for maintaining secure passwords: